-There is fast-growing recent stream of literature on rational inattention.
-To our knowledge, Matějka and McKay (2015) is the first application to discrete choice.
+To our knowledge, Matějka and McKay (2015) is the first application of rational inattention to discrete choice.
 Closely related, yet with a stronger focus on the posterior beliefs induced by rationally inattentive choice, is the work of Caplin and Dean (2015).
 Testable behavioral implications are studied in Caplin and Dean (2013).
 Caplin et al. (2016b) provide a dynamic model where consumers observe previous market shares and refine their beliefs over time.
 In steady state, market shares coincide with choice probabilities and this connection enables estimation from market share data.
 We expand the above noted literature by incorporating a non-uniform information cost structure to the choice decision.
-In this sense, our work also contributes to the research agenda laid out by Sims (2006).
+Our work also contributes to the research agenda laid out by Sims (2006).